Key Benefits of the Randox Barbiturates reagent

 Liquid ready-to-use reagents

-The Randox Barbiturates reagent comes in a liquid format which is more convenient, and can also help reduce the risk of errors occurring
+The Randox Barbiturates reagent comes in a liquid format which is more convenient as the reagent does not need to be reconstituted which aids in reducing the risk of errors occurring

 - Homogeneous Enzyme Immunoassay